bane-stealthium/gpubreach/README.md

 ## 4. Run Artifacts

-Run the following commands to setup environment variables, install dependencies, and build GPUBreach.
+Run the following commands to set up environment variables, install dependencies, and build GPUBreach.

 **Important: You should either run `source ./init_env.sh` for every terminal or add the exports to `.bashrc`.**